-Our story with Penny Coomes & Nick Buckland, Team GB Ice Dancers, in preparation for the Olympic Winter Games PyeongChang 2018.
+Our story with Penny Coomes & Nick Buckland, Team GB Ice Dancers, as they prepared for the Olympic Winter Games PyeongChang 2018.

-Preparation is everything to Team GB’s athletes as they ready themselves for the PyeongChang Games (9 – 25 February).
-Panasonic, an official partner of Team GB for 30 years, understands how even the smallest details can lead to incremental gains in an athlete’s performance and we’re proud to be playing a part as Britain’s athletes get set to compete on the global stage that is the Winter Olympics.
+Preparation is everything to Team GB’s athletes and as they readied themselves for the PyeongChang Games, Panasonic played its own part as our athletes got set to compete on the global stage that is the Winter Olympics.
+As an official partner of Team GB for 30 years, we totally understand how even the smallest details can lead to incremental gains in an athlete’s performance.

-Athletes going through the Team GB Kitting Out event in January were each given one of our amazing Slow Juicers which maximise juice and retain vitamins, nutrients and anti-oxidants, all vital for our athletes’ health and wellbeing as they head to South Korea.
-In addition, the athletes were given a pair of our fantastic new HTX-80 headphones which will help them tune out of everything that’s going on around them and get into their own mental preparation zone.
+Athletes who went through the Team GB Kitting Out event ahead of the Games were each given one of our amazing Slow Juicers which maximise juice and retain vitamins, nutrients and anti-oxidants, all vital for our athletes’ health and wellbeing as they headed to South Korea.
+In addition, the athletes were given a pair of our fantastic new HTX-80 headphones which helped them tune out of everything going on around them and get into their own mental preparation zone.

 Penny Coomes & Nick Buckland